forcedotcom/salesforcedx-vscode/packages/salesforcedx-apex/contributing/commands.md

   output displays a high-level summary of the test run and the code coverage values for classes in your org.
 If you specify human-readable result format, use the --detailedcoverage parameter to see detailed coverage results for each test method run.
+  If --codecoverage is not included, code coverage will be skipped during the test run.

   NOTE: The testRunCoverage value (JSON and JUnit result formats) is a percentage of the covered lines and total lines from all the Apex classes evaluated by the tests in this